Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Which workloads pay off on NPU

-Third, privacy-sensitive inference where data can’t leave the device for legal or contractual reasons.
-Here the NPU is direct enabler, not just optimization.
+3. Privacy-sensitive inference where data can’t leave the device for legal or contractual reasons.
+Here the NPU is a direct enabler, not just an optimization.

 A code example